ANALYSIS-U.S. efforts on Huawei executive case may save Canada's stalled China policy | Politics

 ANALYSIS-U.S. efforts on Huawei executive case may save Canada's stalled China policy

-Champagne's office had no immediate comment on the topic.
-U.S. prosecutors are discussing a deal with Meng's lawyers to resolve criminal charges against her, a person familiar with the matter said on Thursday.

 "Let's hope that the discussions are serious and that a solution can be found because otherwise I think we would be in a mess for a long time," Guy Saint-Jacques, former Canadian ambassador to China, told the Canadian Broadcasting Corporation.
-Usually talkative Canadian officials are keeping silent over whether they are playing any role in the Meng talks, and Prime Minister Justin Trudeau declined to comment when asked about it on Friday.
-His "top priority" is the release of the two detained Canadians, he said.
+Canadian officials are silent over whether they are playing any role in the Meng talks, and Prime Minister Justin Trudeau declined to comment when asked about it on Friday.
+His "top priority" is the release of the detainees, he said.

 ALSO READ